abc1dee/abc1dee.github.io/README.md

 This repository contains the code for my awesome website that accomplishes the following:

 - **Criteria Achievement:** Discusses how each criteria was accomplished.
-- **Class Concepts:** In almost all of the code, you can see the concepts discussed in the class, including Flexbox Froggy, HTML, and JavaScript.
+- **Class Concepts:**
+    - **HTML:** Building the structure of the website.
+    - **CSS Styles and Media Query:** Applying Flex designs, various selectors, and responsive layouts.
+    - **JavaScript:** Utilized for the scrolling animation and implementing a hamburger icon exclusively for smaller devices.
 - **Design Inspiration:** The design is inspired by my preference for minimalism, presenting a classic black and white look.
 - **Content Creation:** The approach to content creation was spontaneous, capturing thoughts as they came to mind.
 - **Creativity:** The website embraces creativity with animations and a simple yet impactful design.